Skip to content

 Susie Fairfield Dryden Kusar

-The estate was also owned by the famed designer/mogul Marc Ecko, who bought the place in 2004 and further restored the interior and upgraded it with 21st-century tech along with glimpses of Ecko’s signature boldly modern style.
-Dryden’s original Stronghold was designed by the prominent architect George B. Post and was put on the market in 2016 and sold for approximately $15 million.
+The estate was also owned by the famed designer and mogul Marc Ecko, who purchased the property in 2004 and further restored the interior, upgrading it with 21st-century technology, along with glimpses of Ecko’s signature boldly modern style.
+Dryden’s original Stronghold was designed by the prominent architect George B. Post and was put on the market in 2016, selling for approximately $15 million.

-Bernardsville, New Jersey has a Dryden Road honoring John Fairfield Dryden and his “Stronghold” estate area on one of the highest points on the Bernarsville mountain.
+Bernardsville, New Jersey, has a Dryden Road honoring John Fairfield Dryden and his “Stronghold” estate area on one of the highest points on the Bernardsville mountain.

 Historic Estates on the Bernardsville Mountain